mochi-s-v/distributed-order-processing-platform-backend/README.md

 * **The Fix:** I Integrated the system with the Stripe payment gateway.
 The Payment Service creates payment intents, handles transaction processing, and validates successful payments before allowing checkout completion.
 * **The Result:** Orders are finalized only after successful payment authorization, ensuring that unpaid checkouts cannot be converted into completed purchases.

+### 8. Stripe webhook & Stripe cli
+* **The problem:** After the payment url is sent to the user, There's no way for the system to know if the payment has been a success or a failure.
+* **The Fix:** By taking advantage of the stripe webhook events and stripe cli.
+Every payment sends a response back to the system.
+* **The Result:** When ever the payment url is sent to the user, the Stripe cli waits for response and when the stripe server sends a response to the system, I check for `checkout.session.completed`, `payment_intent.payment_failed` and trigger events accordingly.

 ### 8. Automated Stock Shrinker Logic
 * **The Problem:** Race conditions could allow multiple checkouts to over-purchase an item, dropping inventory below zero.
 * **The Fix:** I designed a high-integrity, transactional inventory deduction sequence inside the `PRODUCT-SERVICE`.